Up A Creek!

 Paul and Jade…a little jet-lagged, a lot excited to start.

-we had angels at every turn…underneath on the wall and in the flesh and blood to help us install.
+We had angels at every turn…underneath on the wall and in the flesh and blood to help us install.
 Specific angels were Frederico, an energetic artist, Andrea, a poetic playwright and Vilyus, a blond God who worked half-naked and whose designer pants could not be ruined.

 see all the wrinkles? just one of the challenges…